mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 case.
 In fact, that person does not even have to have their wallet software running for the transaction to be processed.

-Some of the bitcoin nodes which receive the transaction are bitcoin miners (more on these later).
+Some of the bitcoin nodes which receive the transaction are bitcoin miners.
 These miners gather the transactions they receive and put them into a block:

 <div class="media-container"><div class="media-positioner">
     <table>